 Abbreviation Term Definition confidentiality.
 The UZI register is a TSP.
 UZI Unique Care Providers Identification Unique way of identifying care providers [zorgverleners].
 UZI card The bearer of the electronic identity of a care provider [zorgverlener].
 The UZI register Register of care providers [zorgverleners].
 The UZI register ensures the unique identification of care providers [zorgverleners].
 It is based on a PKI which links the legal and physical identity to an electronic identity and records this in certificates.
 See also: www.uzi- register.nl Responsible party In the context of the care institutions registration process, the responsible party means the party that is permitted to register the care institution in the UZI register.
 Confidentiality The guarantee that details are exclusively available to the party to whom they are intended, without anybody else being able to decipher them.
 Outside the private sector, the term exclusivity is also used.
 Confidentiality certificate A certificate that belongs with the key pair that has to be used in confidentiality applications.
 Trusting party The natural person or legal identity that is the recipient of a certificate and acts in trust on the basis of that certificate.
-Wet aanvullende Bepalingen verwerking Persoonsgegevens in d Zorg The Use of Citizen Service Number in Healthcare Act regulates that the citizens service number is used in the care sector.
+Wet aanvullende Bepalingen verwerking Persoonsgegevens in de Zorg Use of Citizen Service Number in Healthcare Act [Act Additional provisions for the processing of personal data in the care The Use of Citizen Service Number in Healthcare Act regulates that the citizens service number is used in the care sector.
 The citizen service number has to be used in the care sector in order to determine unequivocally which details belong with which client.